massgov/openmass/docroot/modules/custom/mass_org_access/README.md

 Placement: `field_content_organization` is weighted to be first inside the **Page Info** field group on all 28 node form displays.
-Help text on all bundles except `org_page` says the field is populated automatically from the Organizations on the item; `org_page` carries its own author-facing help text (Browse organizations, parents auto-added), since that is the one bundle where authors edit the field by hand.
+Help text on all bundles except `org_page` warns "DO NOT CHANGE unless approved by Product Manager / DEV team" and that the field is populated automatically from the Organizations on the item; `org_page` carries its own author-facing help text (Browse organizations, parents auto-added), since that is the one bundle where authors edit the field by hand.